nadako/HaxeManual/gitbook/types-enum-constructor.md

 All enum instances can be assigned to a special type named `EnumValue`.

-> ##### Define: EnumValue
->
+{% define "EnumValue" %}
-> EnumValue is a special type which unifies with all enum instances.
+EnumValue is a special type which unifies with all enum instances.
 It is used by the Haxe Standard Library to provide certain operations for all enum instances and can be employed in user-code accordingly in cases where an API requires **an** enum instance, but not a specific one.
+{% enddefine %}

 It is important to distinguish enum types and enum constructors, as this example demonstrates: